BasementKrew/revelation.io/_posts/2014-11-13-golang-encoding.markdown

   }
 ```

  Since we need to save reflection for a different article that is all I have for today.
 Go is missing some more popular formats such as YAML and TOML, but the awesome golang community has stepped up and created some great packages for those encoding as well.
 Links to those below.
-As always, questions, comments and applauses is welcomed.
+As always, questions, comments and applauses are welcomed.

 [YAML](https://github.com/go-yaml/yaml)